srmullen/dsclj/README.md

 # dsclj

-A Clojure library designed to ... well, that part is up to you.
+Data Structures and Algorithms implemented in Clojure(Script).

 ## Usage

-FIXME

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Sean Mullen

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.